 Of course, even the "pure" design concepts show us some important ideas, but this is not the case with the G-Train.

-In fact, over the past three years, Gaugain has assembled a handsome team (from Swiss custom train builder Stadler to French glassmaker Saint-Gobain, passing British engineering firm Eskerley O'Callaghan) to make this concept real.
+Over the past three years, in fact, Gaugain has put together a nice team (from Swiss custom train builder Stadler to French glassmaker Saint-Gobain, passing British engineering firm Eskerley O'Callaghan) to make this concept real.
 For anyone with a big enough checkbook, of course.

 "We had to ensure the feasibility of the project before moving forward," says the French designer, adding that the train can travel across Europe and Asia, from Barcelona to Beijing, as well as North America.